NimG98/MedPort/README.md

 ### See Results

 1. Click `Results` on the navbar on the left-hand side.
-2. Select which test result you want to look at
+2. You can see all of the results both you and your doctor have uploaded
-3. You can see there are doctor's notes attached to a file (which is your medical test report file).
+3. Click on a blue download button to download the test result

 Hover over the user profile icon on the top right of the site, and click `Log out`.